-With more than $250 million in funding, InsideSales.com (@InsideSales) is a behemoth in the sales space—and one that has gone all-in on artificial intelligence.
+With more than $250 million in funding, InsideSales.com (@InsideSales) is a behemoth when it comes to AI in sales.
 The company’s sales platform uses sophisticated AI and machine learning, as well as tons of data across industries, to accelerate sales at any organization.
 The company even claims it can boost revenue by 30% in as little as 30 days.

 We spoke to Gabe Larsen, VP of InsideSales.com Labs, the company’s research arm, to learn more about how the product uses AI to sell more.

 In a single sentence or statement, describe InsideSales.com?

 InsideSales.com helps sales professionals build more qualified pipeline faster with artificial intelligence.

 How does InsideSales.com use artificial intelligence (i.e. machine learning, natural language generation, natural language processing, deep learning, etc.)?

 Our AI uses unique data that includes the propensities and buying influence of hundreds of millions of B2B professionals.